-- A. Number of student majors and minors advised by the candidate over the last six semesters of teaching. - B. Letters from extra-departmental colleagues evaluating service - V. Extra-departmental evaluations (only for candidates holding joint appointments) - A. Program policy for peer evaluation of teaching - B. Program chair's explanation of how the peer evaluation policy was applied - C. Account of the program meeting at which case was discussed - D. List of program full professors participating in the review and individual letters - E. Letter summarizing the views of the program's full professors of candidate's teaching, scholarship, and service
+- A. Number of major, minor, and undeclared (including FSEM) advisees for each of the last six semesters of teaching - B. Letters from extra-departmental colleagues evaluating service - V. Extra-Departmental Evaluations (only for candidates holding joint appointments) - A. Program policy for peer evaluation of teaching - B. Program director's explanation of how the peer evaluation was applied in this case. - C. Summary of the program meeting at which the case was discussed. - D. List of program faculty participating in the review and individual letters - E. Letter summarizing the views of the program's tenured members on the candidate's teaching, scholarship, and service